idaholab/moose/modules/combined/doc/content/modules/combined/examples/optimization/multiload.md

 of accounting for its simultaneous application, can yield a final optimized system whose material distribution is a lot different from a simple concomitant approach.
 In the extreme case, having two loads acting on the same point in opposing directions would yield an ill-defined optimized structure if such loads are considered to be concomitant.
-However, the indenpendent combination of each of the load's sensitivities would yield a structure that is optimized to reduce the compliance under such weighting.
+However, the independent combination of each of the load's sensitivities would yield a structure that is optimized to reduce the compliance under such weighting.